Colorado's Lauren Boebert Locked in Tough Reelection Bid

 Kirkmeyer, a former Weld County commissioner, pledged to get tough on crime and unleash the oil and gas industry, which has a significant presence in the district.
 She once supported a blanket ban on abortion but now says she would respect exceptions if the mother's life is in danger.

-In suburban Denver's 7th District, Democratic state Sen. Brittany Pettersen defeated Republican Erik Aadland, a first-time candidate, to succeed eight-term Democratic Rep. Ed Perlmutter.
+In suburban Denver's 7th District, Democrat state Sen. Brittany Pettersen defeated Republican Erik Aadland, a first-time candidate, to succeed eight-term Democrat Rep. Ed Perlmutter.

-Democratic Reps.
-Diana Degette, Jason Crow and Joe Neguse won reelection, as did Republicans Ken Buck and Doug Lamborn.
+Democrat Reps.
+Diana Degette, Jason Crow, and Joe Neguse won reelection, as did Republicans Ken Buck and Doug Lamborn.

 Both Biden and former President Trump were high on voters' minds in the midterm elections, according to AP VoteCast, an expansive survey of more than 2,700 voters in the state.
 More than 6 in 10 say Biden was a factor in their vote, and a similar proportion say so of Trump.